marhop/generic-tree-xml/README.md

 # Generic Tree XML schema

+Adding an overall hierarchical structure to arbitrary XML records.

 ## Rationale

 The Generic Tree XML schema can be used to add a hierarchical structure to